kroefer1/GPT-Minus/README.md

 - [x] Hide API key input using password-style characters
 - [x] Accidentally explode my PC trying to build the app 💥

+## FAQ ❔

+**Q: Why are the chat logs saved?**
+A: So that the AI remembers things, and I’m adding a feature to load previous chats.

+**Q: Is my API key saved securely?**
+A: No. If you care about storing it securely, make a suggestion in the Issues tab.
+*Note: If you want to know where it's stored, here's the path:*
+`C:\Users\username\AppData\Local\GPT_Minus`

+**Q: Why does nothing happen when I click Send?**
+A: You do not have an internet connection.

+**Q: My PC exploded**
+A: Buy a new one :D

 ## Suggestions and Bugs 🐞
 Please leave any suggestions or bug reports in the [Issues](../../issues) tab.
 Your feedback is very appreciated! 😄